hongrunz/sol-arb-bot/README.md

 ## What is this program?
-This program compares token pair quotes on two DEXes, Aldrin and Raydium.
+This program compares token pair quotes on two DEXes, Jupiter and Raydium.
 Once there is a large enough price gap, it opens a position on both side to close this gap.
-For example, if the swap price of a token pair (A -> B) is traded at 100 on Aldrin, but 120 on Raydium, it will conduct a long on Aldrin and a short on Raydium in one transaction.
+For example, if the swap price of a token pair (A -> B) is traded at 100 on Jupiter, but 120 on Raydium, it will conduct a long on Jupiter and a short on Raydium in one transaction.

 #### Pre-requisites
 1. Create a burner Solana wallet